 So it’s time to cut out the dog treats and get Fido moving!

-If you are not sure how to put a dog on a diet, have a word with your vet, who will advise about dog diets for weight loss, but exercise is an essential part of any dog diet plan.
+If you are unsure how to put a dog on a diet, have a word with your vet, who will advise about dog diets for weight loss, but exercising with your dog is an essential part of any dog diet plan.

-Most overweight dogs don’t naturally walk at a pace needed for weight loss, so you will need to stroll at a brisker pace and add other forms of activity into your best friend’s daily routine, such as playtime at the dog park or at home and maybe some stretching exercises to get them moving.
+Most overweight dogs don’t naturally walk at a pace needed for weight loss, so you will need to stroll at a brisker pace.
+Add other forms of activity into your best friend’s daily routine, such as playtime at the dog park or home and maybe some stretching exercises to get them moving.